 (f) have countable assets whose total value does not exceed $2,000 or, if assets exceed these standards, reduce assets in accordance with 130 CMR 520.004: Asset Reduction; and

-(g) have a countable-income amount less than or equal to 300% of the federal benefit rate (FBR) for an individual.
+(g) have a countable-income amount less than or equal to 300% of the FBR for an individual.

 (3) Income Standards Not Met.
 Individuals whose income exceeds the standards set forth in 130 CMR 519.007(C)(2) may establish eligibility for MassHealth Standard by meeting a deductible as described at 130 CMR 520.028 through 520.035.

-(D) Home- and Community-Based Services Waivers for Persons with an Intellectual Disability.
+(D) Home- and Community-based Services Waivers for Persons with an Intellectual Disability

-(1) Intensive Supports Waiver.
+(1) Intensive Supports Waiver

 (a) Clinical and Age Requirements.
-The Intensive Supports Home- and Community-based Services Waiver for Persons with an Intellectual Disability allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for the intellectually disabled to receive residential habilitation and other specified waiver services if they meet all of the following criteria:
+The Intensive Supports Home- and Community-based Services Waiver for Persons with an Intellectual Disability allows an applicant or member who is certified by the MassHealth agency or its agent to be in need of inpatient care at an intermediate-care facility for people with an intellectual disability to receive residential habilitation and other specified waiver services if they meet all of the following criteria:

 1. have an intellectual disability/developmental disability in accordance with Department of Developmental Services standards;

-2. need one or more of the services administered by the Department of Developmental Services under the Intensive Supports Home- and Community-based Services Waiver authorized under section 1915(c) of the Social Security Act;
+2. need one or more of the services administered by the Department of Developmental Services under the Intensive Supports Home- and Community-based Services Waiver authorized under § 1915(c) of the Social Security Act;

 3. need 24/7 support either in a 24-hour supervised residential setting or in the family home as provided under the Intensive Supports Waiver; and

-4. are 22 years of age or older and, if younger than 65 years old, is totally and permanently disabled in accordance with Title XVI standards.
+4. are 22 years of age or older and, if younger than 65 years of age, are totally and permanently disabled in accordance with Title XVI standards.

 (b) Eligibility Requirements.
 In determining eligibility for MassHealth Standard and for these waiver services, the MassHealth agency determines income eligibility based solely on the applicant’s or member’s income regardless of their marital status.
 The applicant or member must meet all of the following criteria: